 The partnership agreement should specify how the partners will make decisions.
 It should also state who makes key decisions, how they vote on those decisions, and what is required for a decision to pass.

 In general, this is done by establishing a voting structure: one partner has one vote (or none) while each partner has an equal number of votes.
 The partnership agreement may also specify that certain kinds of issues require unanimous approval from all parties before being decided upon; e.g. if there are three parties involved in making a purchase bid on a certain item or service, then no single party can block its completion unless all three agree not to do so

 The term of a partnership is the duration of your business relationship.
 A term can be for a specific period, or it can be indefinite in nature.

 Once you have formed your business partnership and signed the Partnership Agreement, it’s important to understand what happens when one or all of the partners decide to terminate their membership in the company.
 In order for this situation to occur legally, each partner must give notice (a written statement) indicating their intention to leave before termination occurs.

 This explains the circumstances in which the Partnership can be dissolved and how the remaining assets will be divided between the Partners.

-Once the document is completed, all the partners must sign the document, all the partners must provide a witness to the document, all the partners must have different witnesses.
-The witness must be at least 18 years old, must hand fill the necessary information and sign the document.
+Once the document is completed, all the partners must sign the document, all the partners must provide a witness to the document, and all the partners must have different witnesses.
+The witness must be at least 18 years old, must hand fill in the necessary information, and sign the document.
 After the document has been duly signed, each Partner must keep at least one copy each for record purposes.